KristianNelson/KristianNelson.github.io/finalproject/finalproject.md

 You can see that the town of Kahaluu-Keauhou does not have any risk of lava flow based on current active volcanoes.
 The town of Hilo has some risk of lava flow, but is not at high risk or even at medium risk.
 Only the resort area of Waikoloa Village has some risk of lava flow, but the town to the east does not have any risk based on current active volcanoes.

-In addition to this map, 3D maps were created to show why the lava flows the way it does
+In addition to this map, 3D maps were created to show why the lava flows the way it does.
+This was created using the same [downloaded DEM](http://www.soest.hawaii.edu/coasts/data/hawaii/dem.html) and overlaying the lava flow shapefile.
+The first image shows the north side of the island and the second shows the south side.
+As you can see, there is a lot more risk on the south side.

+__North Side:__

+__South Side:__

 __Fire Risk Map:__